Category Archives: Deaf

 4) “You’re so brave!”

 Let me tell you a story.
 My great-uncle was in the Special Operations Executive during the Second World War.
 A few days after the D-Day Landings, he was dropped behind enemy lines into occupied France.
-His mission was to hook up with the local Resistance, sabotage Nazi efforts and generally assist the advancing Allied army.
-He not only came back in one piece, he came back with medals.
-I’m proud to be part of his line, and if I’ve inherited any of that gutsiness I’ll be delighted.
-But calling me brave merely for wishing to be treated equally and for getting on with my life somehow feels like an insult compared what people have done and do every day.
-When I parachute into an enemy-occupied country, or charge onto a mined beach, you can call me brave.
+If I’ve inherited any of that gutsiness I’ll be delighted.
+But calling me brave merely for getting on with my life somehow feels like an insult compared what people have done and do every day.
+When I parachute into an enemy-occupied country, you can call me brave.

 They shall not grow old, as we that are left grow old: